krga/car-frontend-node/README.md

 # Car frontend

-A simple frontend for the car API using Node.js/express/EJS
+A simple frontend for the [car API](https://github.com/krga/car-api-node) using Node.js/express/EJS.